 Due to dorsiflexion at the ankle, people with a steppage gait will find it difficult to lift the foot.
 As a result, they will lift their knee higher than usual and drop their foot harder when it falls.
 Therefore, it is also known as foot drop gait.
 Because of the weakness in the leg and peroneal muscles, they are unable to move the foot as freely as they would like.

 This neuropathic gait is manifested in people with Multiple Sclerosis, Amyotrophic Lateral Sclerosis (ALS), Parkinson’s disease, Sciatica, spinal fracture, herniated disc, and post-surgical complications after joint replacement surgeries.
+The neuropathic gait cause should be treated to get improvement to some levels.

 Physical therapy to the anterior tibialis muscles in the ankle and stretches to improve the range of motion of the ankle joint will aid in the management of the high steppage gait.
 The tibialis muscles will be relieved by neuromuscular electrical stimulation to the ankle.